Geri-Borbas/iOS.Labs.physicsBody/README.md

 `SKPhysicsBody` object in return.
 According to some design decision at Apple, **it will spit you up a [`PKPhysicsBody`][1] instance** (part of internal [PhysicsKit][2]), which of course won't have any instance method from the category you made for `SKPhysicsBody`.
-Extending that class can be carried out only via method / property **swizzlings**, so this issue put a weight on this `SKPhysicsBody+Containment` category.
+Extending that class can be carried out only via method / property **swizzlings**, so this issue put a weight on this category.

 ```Objective-C
 // This is not what you'd expect.